 An event in which the YWCA Bradford celebrates extraordinary community women.
 We honor women who foster growth and development through service, leadership and dedication.

 The 22nd Annual Leader Luncheon was held on March 14, 2019.

 An event held in April by the YWCA Bradford’s Victims’ Resource Center, Walk a Mile in Her Shoes® is a men’s march against rape, sexual assault and gender violence.

-The next Walk a Mile in Her Shoes® event will be April 21st, 2016
+The 6th Annual Walk a Mile in Her Shoes® event was held on April 11, 2019

 1915 Through Today